extracts/mac-scripting/Papers3/Papers_To_Bookends/README.md

 ## Release Notes

+### v1.4

+* Now gracefully handles papers whose primary PDF is missing from your Papers library: Instead of throwing an error, the script now ignores the missing PDF and just imports the publication metadata into Bookends.

 ### v1.3

 * Now requires the KeypointsScriptingLib v1.2 (or greater) which works around an AppleScriptObjC bug in macOS 10.13.0 (High Sierra) where `current application's NSNotFound` is returning the wrong value.